-Bailey Anne on Being the Trans Person to Win Miss Maryland USA
+Bailey Anne on Being the First Trans Person to Win Miss Maryland USA

 “May 31 was our preliminary competition [for Miss Maryland USA], and the month of May was my 20th anniversary of coming to America.
 So it was a big moment.
 I remember going into the pageant thinking, Wow, I am competing for my childhood dream at the 20-year mark.”

 When Bailey Anne won the 2024 Miss Maryland USA pageant in June, she shattered nearly every barrier in the book as the first trans Asian American military wife over 28 to take the crown.
-Next, the Montgomery County resident will don the sash to represent her state in the Miss USA pageant on August 4.
-Bailey Anne, 31, reflects here on the experiences and influences that brought her to that reigning moment in Maryland.
+The Montgomery County resident, 31, reflects here on the experiences and influences that brought her to that reigning moment in Maryland.

 “It was my first pageant.
 But I’ve always watched [it] and always wanted to be a part of the legacy of American women who have paved the way for so many of us.